DevMohi/DevMohi/README.md

 # 💫 About Me:
 Hello, my name is Mohammed Mohi Uddin and I am a recent graduate with a degree in Computer Science.
 I am a highly motivated and enthusiastic software developer with a passion for coding and problem-solving.
-I have developed a strong foundation in programming languages such as Java, Python, and C, as well as experience with technologies like HTML, CSS, and JavaScript.
+I have developed a strong foundation in programming languages such as Java, Python, and C, as well as experience with technologies like HTML, CSS,JavaScript and React .
 I am eager to bring my skills and knowledge to a dynamic team and continue to grow as a developer.
 I am excited about the opportunity to work on challenging projects and contribute to creating innovative software solutions.

 ## 🌐 Socials: